Behaviour Management and Safe Caring

-3.1 Guidance on use of Consequences
+3.1 Guidance on use of Sanctions

 Rather than noticing and sanctioning misbehaviour it is always better to notice and reward good behaviour - or any step in the right direction.
-For example, it may be more effective to allow a child to have use of a DVD or TV at bedtime for getting up on time; rather than taking the TV away for getting up late.
+For example, it may be more effective to allow a child to have use of a video or TV at bedtime for getting up on time; rather than taking the TV away for getting up late.
 Same deal, different meaning!

 The former is discouraging and causes resentment; the latter is encouraging, can improve self esteem and relationships between children and carers.

 If children continue to behave in unacceptable ways, they should be reminded about what is expected and given further encouragement to get it right.
 If misbehaviour persists or is serious, effective use of reprimands can act as a disincentive or firm reminder.
 If this does not work, or may not, sanctions may be effective.